Courtney Rae Hudson: 2016

-Hudson sought the Chief Justice position in November 2016 shortly after the announcement of Howard Brill as interim chief justice.
+Hudson sought the Chief Justice position in November 2016 shortly after the announcement of Howard W. Brill as interim chief justice.
 She was able to maintain her Position 3 seat while running for chief justice.
 Stone County Circuit Court Judge John Dan Kemp won the seat by a 58–42 margin.

 2018

 Seeking reelection, Hudson won the most votes in a three-way non-partisan judicial election on May 22, 2018.
 A runoff election was held between Hudson and David Sterling in November 2018.
 Hudson won the runoff by a 56% to 44% margin.

 Personal life

 Hudson was married to John Goodson of Texarkana, Arkansas, a powerful attorney, political donor, and member of the University of Arkansas Board of Trustees.
 She divorced Mark Henry, her husband of 14 years, shortly after winning election to the Arkansas Supreme Court.
 On August 27, 2019, Goodson was granted a divorce decree and henceforth will revert to her maiden name, Courtney Rae Hudson.